cwarre33/To-Do-App/README.md

 - **Task Logic**: The task management logic is located in `app.js`, where you can modify the task creation, deletion, and completion processes.

 ## Screenshots

+# Home Page
 ![Task Management App Screenshot](images/Home.png)

+# To Do Section & Search Bar
 ![To Do Section](images/To-Do-Section.png)